JohnRyland/DataStructures/README.md

 ### Hash tables

 Typical hash table implementations consist of a set of buckets with each bucket containing a singly linked list of nodes.
 A full traversal by iterating each bucket (in forward or backward order) and then for each bucket iterating the linked list of nodes is possible.
 If full reverse order was required, conceivably the hash table's buckets could contain doubly linked lists or xor linked lists.

+Another form of hash table implementation is called open addressing and avoids using linked lists and attempts to only use the buckets to directly store all entries.
+If the number of buckets is not well chosen, either all the buckets fill up and extra time is spent probing and the table needs to be dynamically resized, or the other problem is the table is too large and the memory is sparsed populated with the data, reducing optimal cache use and wasting memory.
+On the positive side, it can avoid needing to make memory allocations for the nodes as they are added directly in to the buckets, and there is no dereferencing when doing a lookup, the data is directly in the bucket.

 ## Searching